Boris Johnson ‘planned £150,000 treehouse with bulletproof glass for son at Chequers’

 Boris Johnson planned to build his young son a £150,000 treehouse fitted with bulletproof glass on the grounds of his countryside retreat Chequers, according to reports.

-The prime minister and his wife Carrie wanted to construct the outdoor structure for their son Wilf in autumn 2020, a few months after he was born, it’s claimed.
+The prime minister and his wife Carrie wanted to construct the outdoor structure for their son Wilf in autumn 2020, a few months after he was born, it is claimed.

-The couple decided against the project following the police’s advice, The Times reports.
-It is not not certain permission would have been given to build the treehouse because a lot of the trees on the estate are protected.
+The couple decided against the project following police advice, The Times reports.
+It is not certain permission would have been given to build the treehouse because a lot of the trees on the estate are protected.

-The bullet proof glass on Wilf’s unbuilt treehouse reportedly significantly added to the cost of the project.
+The bulletproof glass on Wilf’s unbuilt treehouse significantly added to the cost of the project, it was reported.

-Blue Forest, a luxury treehouse designer, told the newspaper that play houses for children start at £90,000 and go up to “whatever you want to pay”.
+Blue Forest, a luxury treehouse designer, told the newspaper that its playhouses for children start at £90,000 and go up to “whatever you want to pay”.

 Mr Johnson refused to discuss the claims during an interview with journalists travelling with him in Rwanda, where he is attending a Commonwealth leaders summit.